dnielsen/campsite-ui/README.md

     ```
     yarn dev
     ```
 Now your app is available at `http://localhost:3000`.
-Keep in mind that you should have the server running for the app to work appropriately.
+Keep in mind that you should have the server (or services) running for the app to work appropriately.